 In Woodford, however, the average commute to work is quite long.
 On average, people spend 34.44 minutes each day getting to work, which is significantly higher than the national average.

-Woodford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Woodford doesn't have a public transportation system that people use for their commute.

-The percentage of people in Woodford with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.12% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Woodford is quite a bit lower than the national average among all cities of 21.84%: just 11.12% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Woodford in 2022 was $34,435, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $137,740 for a family of four.
 However, Woodford contains both very wealthy and poor people as well.